 Are you looking for a fun craft to try?
 Think outside of the box and try painting with your feet!
 It’s not just for kids (though kids of all ages will enjoy it).
 Whether or not you consider yourself an artistic person, you can enjoy the novelty of painting with your feet.
-It’s sure to inspire lots of laughter and fun for spring!
+It’s sure to inspire lots of laughter and fun for summer!

 10 Things You Need to Know About Painting with Your Feet

 1. It’ll give you a brain boost!

 Did you know that painting with your feet is actually good for your brain?
 Because painting with your feet requires you to do a different type of thinking than using your hands, it activates different parts of your brain and can be a healthy brain boost.
 Novel tasks like this can help boost creativity and even intelligence!